Advice for International Businesses

 UK company law – internal rules on control, management and directors

-Every UK limited company must have an internal set of rules known as Articles of Association.
+Every UK limited company must have an internal set of rules known as the Articles of Association.
 These articles establish the relationship between a company and its shareholders, how decisions are made within a company and how the company will be directed.
 Many companies start by using freely available articles known as “Model Articles”.

 There are 2 basic options for setting out internal rules such as voting rights, removing directors and a host of other issues.
 These options are :-